HOME Back

 HOME > Japan’s Local Treasures > Funaya Boathouses of Ine

-Enjoy views of snow-clad boathouse in this charming fishing village on the Sea of Japan Coast
+Enjoy views of snow-clad boathouses in this charming fishing village on the coast of the Sea of Japan

 Kyoto by the Sea DMO

-Ine is a fishing village on the Sea of Japan coast in the north of Kyoto Prefecture.
-The village is famous for its some 230 funaya, wooden boathouse lined up for 5km along Ine Bay.
+Ine is a fishing village on the coast of the Sea of Japan in the north of Kyoto Prefecture.
+The village is famous for its some 230 funaya, wooden boathouses, lined up for five kilometers along Ine Bay.
 The houses have an unusual construction.
-The first floor, with direct access to the sea, is used to store boats and fishing gear.
+The first floor, which offers direct access to the sea, is used to store boats and fishing gear.
 Above this is a secondary living room which is connected to the main house with access to the road.

-The funaya have at least a 300 year old history and are a designated Group of Historic Buildings, a category under Japan's Historic Preservation Act.
-Throughout the seasons these functional buildings look beautiful.
+The funaya are more than 300 years old and are a designated Group of Historic Buildings, a category under Japan’s Historic Preservation Act.
+Throughout the seasons, these functional buildings look beautiful.
 Cherry blossoms bloom around them in spring, mountain trees grow thick with green leaves in summer, then turn red in autumn.
-Perhaps best of all is the winter season when thick piles of snow glisten on the roofs of the boathouse, as well as on the surrounding trees and hillsides.
+Perhaps best of all is the winter season when thick piles of snow glisten on the roofs of the boathouses, as well as on the surrounding trees and hillsides.

 How to get there